hardbyte/python-can/doc/interfaces/ixxat.rst

 * ``tx_fifo_size`` (default 16 for CAN, 128 for CAN-FD) Number of TX mailboxes.
 * ``bitrate`` (default 500000) Channel bitrate.
 * ``data_bitrate`` (defaults to 2Mbps) Channel data bitrate (only canfd, to use when message bitrate_switch is used).
+* ``timing`` (optional) BitTiming class.
+If this argument is provided, the bitrate and data_bitrate parameters are overridden.

+The following deprecated parameters will be removed in python-can version 5.0.0.

 * ``sjw_abr`` (optional, only canfd) Bus timing value sample jump width (arbitration).
 * ``tseg1_abr`` (optional, only canfd) Bus timing value tseg1 (arbitration).
 * ``tseg2_abr`` (optional, only canfd) Bus timing value tseg2 (arbitration).